Ty Gibbs: ARCA Menards Series West

-Gibbs made his debut in the NASCAR K&N Pro Series West in the 2019 season-finale at ISM Raceway, going on to win the race.
+Gibbs made his debut in the NASCAR K&N Pro Series West in the 2019 season-finale at Phoenix Raceway, going on to win the race.
 Joe Gibbs Racing fielded cars for him and his ARCA teammate Riley Herbst in this race, using owner points from both of Levin Racing's cars, with Herbst driving the No. 10 and Gibbs driving the No. 40.
 He returned to run the same race the following year, this time with JGR fielding their own No. 18 car with their owner points.
 He led the most laps in the event but finished second after being passed by David Gilliland on the final lap.
 In 2021, Gibbs ran both races at Phoenix, starting on the pole and winning both events.
 The first event in March was a companion event with the main ARCA Menards Series, while the second race in November was the West Series season finale.
 Gibbs led 124 of 150 laps in the March race and all 100 laps in the fall race.
 He finished 19th in both the 2020 and 2021 standings.